dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 For rolling back, it's most likely a terrible scenario where you don't want to migrate _all_ possible databases back; therefore you'll want to be more explicit in this command.
-You'll require yourself to pass in the specific repo and version to rollback to.
+You'll require deployers to pass in the specific repo and version to rollback to.

 [See available options](https://hexdocs.pm/ecto_sql/Ecto.Migrator.html#run/4)